rolancon/confetti/README.md

 ### Configuration files

-Since the syntax of Confetti is directly derived from configuration files, the basic section headers and key-value pairs are equivalent to configs:
+Since the syntax of Confetti is directly derived from configuration files, the basic section headers and key-value pairs are equivalent to configs.
+A section header consists of opening and closing sqaure brackets _[]_ which contain a term:

+    [term]

+The section can contains whitespace, but this is not recommended:

+    [
+     term
+    ]

+A section header can be followed by one ore more key-value pairs, which forms the basis of a config:

     [config]
     key = value